Elections (New Zealand)

 Tips: To get to the EPIC resources you will need a password from your school librarian first.
 Or you can chat with one of our AnyQuestions librarians between 1 and 6pm Monday to Friday and they will help you online.
 Some EPIC databases may also be available through your public library.

 This site has up-to-the-minute New Zealand news and press releases.
 It's a good source for some different points of view.
-Look for the tab headed Politics for election news, or search for the issue you are interested in, like 'housing'.
+Look for the tab called Politics for election news, or search for the issue you are interested in, like 'housing'.

 Tips: Websites that have .com or .co in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on the website, if you can find one.
 That can tell you what the company’s mission and values are.